awsdocs/aws-codecommit-user-guide/doc_source/troubleshooting-ssh.md

 **Problem:** When you try to configure a public\-private key pair, you receive an error\.

 **Possible fixes:** Some distributions of Linux require an additional line of configuration in the `~/.ssh/config` file that specifies the accepted types of public keys\.
 For more information, see the documentation for your distribution about `PubkeyAcceptedKeyTypes`\.

+## Access error: SSH public key denied when connecting to a CodeCommit repository<a name="troubleshooting-permission-denied-ssh-key"></a>

+**Problem:** When you try to use an SSH endpoint to communicate with a CodeCommit repository, an error message appears containing the phrase `Error: public key denied`\.

+**Possible fixes:** The most common reason for this error is that you have not completed setup for SSH connections\.
+Configure a public and private SSH key pair, and then associate the public key with your IAM user\.
+For more information about configuring SSH, see [For SSH connections on Linux, macOS, or Unix](setting-up-ssh-unixes.md) and [For SSH connections on Windows](setting-up-ssh-windows.md)\.